SteveD3/steved3.github.io/_posts/2021-01-16-Kit-Hunter-Report-Example.md

 The first line of the report shows the folder or archive that was scanned, as well as its exact location on the server.

 >Note: In the examples below, `/public_html/wp-content/themes/twentysixteen/inc` were removed for visibility.
+Domains are redacted to prevent linking.

 ```
 | ==============================================================================